Last Update February 2022 by Crystallace

 This means that anything that you publish on your website that brings you compensation or encourages people to make a purchase, like an affiliate link or sponsored post, must be announced to the consumer.
 This is something that would disclose on an Affiliate Disclaimer.

 Ultimately, the purpose and goal of these laws is to discourage misleading advertising.
 Something we can all fall victim to.

 6. To Protect User Privacy

-Some bloggers think that they don’t collect data on their site.
-These days, there is virtually no way you can run a website without the tech collecting data, whether you know it is or not.
-And emails are data.
 So if you are collecting emails or running pop ups for any reason, your website is collecting data.
 But we don’t even have to go that far.
-When someone visits your website, cookies collects information about them.
+When someone visits your website, these things called “cookies” collect information about them.
 This is done by both your website and any third-party applications you may be using.

 This is the best deal because it saves you a ton of time and money.
 As a blogger, your time is best spent blogging, not trying to write legal jargon.

-Ideally, you want to have these legal pages the day you launch your blog but if you have already started your blog you want to grab them sooner rather later.
+Ideally, you want to have these legal pages fo your blog the day that you launch your blog but if you have already started your blog you want to grab them sooner rather later.
 These legal pages are too important to procrastinate.
 If you’ve been getting by without them consider yourself lucky.

 If you have any questions about blogging legally, you can find me in my Facebook group.
 It is a community of bloggers helping each other blog profitably and legally.

 Have a question about legal page templates for your blog?
 Ask below or shoot me an email!